Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Visual SLAM: A Comprehensive Analysis in XR and IoT Ecosystems

 \subsection{Performance in Tackling Environmental, Locomotion, and Algorithmic Challenges}

-To compare how SLAM, deep learning (DL), and hybrid methods tackle environmental, locomotion, and algorithmic challenges, we analyze their performance across the datasets (EuRoC, KITTI, and HoloSet) summarized in \autoref{tab:performance_summary}, in addition to the individual results for datasets.
+To compare how SLAM, deep learning (DL), and hybrid methods tackle environmental, locomotion, and algorithmic challenges, we analyze their performance across the datasets (EuRoC, KITTI, and HoloSet) summarized in \autoref{tab:performance_summary}, in addition to the individual results for the datasets.
 These datasets capture a range of conditions, from indoor to outdoor environments, controlled settings to dynamic scenes, and varying frame rates and resolutions.
 Each method's ability to adapt to these challenges reveals insights into the strengths and weaknesses of different computational approaches.

 \textbf{Traditional Methods.} SLAM methods like \orbslamS and \orbslamM perform well in controlled environments but struggle as environmental and motion complexity increases.
 On EuRoC’s easier sequences, such as MH01, \orbslamS achieves a low ATE of 0.24m, aided by EuRoC’s compact resolution and controlled environment, which facilitates smoother loop closures and reduces scalability challenges.
 However, as sequences become more turbulent (e.g., V202), \orbslamS’s ATE increases to 0.84m, reflecting the limitations of traditional methods in more complex indoor environments.
 In KITTI, while SLAM methods benefit from high-quality calibration and ground truth data, broader variability in lighting and environmental factors challenges their robustness.
 For instance, \orbslamS records an ATE of 4.80m in sequence 00, but as environmental complexity increases in sequence 02, the ATE jumps to 11.2m.
 This highlights SLAM’s struggle with outdoor settings where rapid changes in lighting and environment occur.
 On HoloSet, SLAM methods fail entirely, and they are unable to handle the unpredictable, multi-directional motion of the human-controlled XR headset.
 Both \orbslamS and \orbslamM are unable to produce valid trajectories, reflecting their difficulty in handling high frame rates and the uncontrolled dynamics of human motion.
-The lack of fine-tuning for HoloSet’s novel environmental conditions and higher frame rates further exacerbates their poor performance.
+Furthermore, traditional SLAM methods are optimized for feature-rich environments; the sparse, texture-less backgrounds common in XR indoor scenes (white walls, floors) cause feature tracking to fail, leading to the inability to maintain global pose estimation.
+Furthermore, the higher frame rate and rolling shutter of the XR headset exacerbate feature tracking errors under fast head rotations, leading to divergence of SLAM pipelines.